mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 </tr>
 <tr>
 <td>

-<p>Images which have CSS property opacity set less than 1 - PDFX does not allow transparency.</p>
+Images which have CSS property opacity set less than 1 - PDFX does not allow transparency.

-<p>NB GIF or PNG images with a simple transparency set (not alpha-channel mask) are valid.</p>
+NB GIF or PNG images with a simple transparency set (not alpha-channel mask) are valid.

 </td>
 <td>Opacity is changed to 1 (no transparency)</td>
 </tr>